Article

 What is my role as Executor?

-If you have been named the Executor to someone's Will you may have some idea of what that involves.
-But challenges can still pop up that require you to deal with any financial or legal complications.
+If you have been named the Executor to someone's Will, you may have some idea of what the role involves, but challenges can still pop up that require you to deal with any financial or legal complications.

 It is the Executor's responsibility to administer the estate.
 If more than one Executor is appointed in the Will, the Executors must act jointly (i.e. together).
 If one of the appointed Executors does not wish to accept this responsibility, then they will need to renounce their appointment.